 Criteria and eligibility for AIR contributing roles vary.
 Review the opportunities below to find those that best match your interests and abilities.

-Join the Visual Display of Data or Tech Tip contributors groups to create and submit best practice examples for eAIR.
+- Sign up for the the Visual Display of Data group and/or Tech Tip contributors group to create and submit best practice examples for the eAIR newsletter.

 - Engage with different types of content to provide feedback, ideas, and resources.
 Serve in a focus or

 - Join the Forum Advisory Group to advise and provide feedback on key aspects of the Forum, such as networking and social events.
 Join the AIR Editorial Task Force to help create valuable content for the AIR website, social media, and eAIR.